You are here

 - Payment arrangements in addition to, or substituting for, fee-for-service payments.

-What else can I do to qualify as a Qualified Participant (QP) in an Advanced APM?
+What else can I do to qualify as an eligible professional in an Advanced APM?

 You could also begin to investigate if there are APM options in your area that are underway or being initiated by private payers or other stakeholders—getting involved in these programs, which could provide some supports and helpful services to transition to a more value-based payment system, may be beneficial to your success in either MIPS or APMs down the line.